Henry Stone Music’s own Joe Stone recently spoke to Miami New Times about his history with the Miami Bass style of music.

-The genre is a direct descendent of Pretty Tony’s freestyle productions, and Henry Stone’s earlier indie R&B Pop.
+The genre is a direct descendant of Pretty Tony’s freestyle productions, and Henry Stone’s earlier indie R&B Pop.
 It’s the single hardest electronic boom in the universe, and we’re proud.

 Joe Stone, son of kingpin Henry, helped bring that hard-knock Miami bass baby into the world.
-And alongside a talented bevvy of behind-the-scenes players from Orlando to the MIA, he was there turning knobs and flipping switches to drop the first extended 808 kick that set it all off.”
+And alongside a talented bevvy of behind-the-scenes players from Orlando to the MIA, he was there turning knobs and flipping switches to drop that 808 kick that set it all off.”

-Click the linke to read the rest of the article on Miami New Times
+Click the link to read the rest of the article on Miami New Times

 From 1946 to 2014, Henry Stone ruled the Florida music industry with an iron fist, a brick of cash, and a warehouse full of vinyl.
 HSM is the last of over one hundred record labels he personally founded.
 This record label includes works from every decade in his sixty-five year career right up until today.
 Licensing available for film, samples, advertising, movies, video games, and more.
 Family owned and operated.